 Imagine if you got to take a good break working an office job.
 You’d be out of there napping or running errands.
 You wouldn’t stay working if you didn’t have to.
 Trading is just like that.
 Take a break and don’t force trades.

 Trade the open.
 Then trade power hour.
 Power hour stocks aren’t hard to find and end of day trading has good setups for whatever style of trading you excel in.
+Check out our day trading course if you want more trading.

 Unless you’re swing trading stocks, you’re going to close out your positions.
 Day trading means you’re getting in and out of trades quickly.
 As a result, if you took a position before trading slowed down, then you’re going to want to close it out before the end of day.